deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_4/result_protoemds_final_stack.md

 **Functional Suitability Quality Metric:** 3

-The score is 3 because the profile is more than pass-through metadata: the native UI exposes MobilityDCAT-AP creation fields and renders mobility and quality information in catalogue product details.
-It does not reach score 4 because the UI does not provide profile-aware search/filtering and does not render every part of the DQV annotation.
+The profile is more than pass-through metadata: the UI exposes MobilityDCAT-AP fields and displays mobility and quality information in the product details.
+Profile-aware search is missing, and not every part of the DQV annotation is displayed, so the result matches Partial Integration.

 #### Notes